tilda-ai/tilda-cli/README.md

 ## Installation

-To use the ~tilda CLI, you need Python installed on your system.
+To use the ~tilda CLI, you need Python >=3.12 installed on your system.

-The tool has been tested with Python 3.12.2.

-For now you can install it directly from source by cloning the repository.
+For now, to run tilda locally from your command line, you can install it directly from source by cloning the repository.

 1. Install [uv](https://github.com/astral-sh/uv) or use pip3.